spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Whenever you create a VNG having the Arm64 and x86 instance types, ensure that the workloads can run on both architectures.
 In addition, ensure by using node selectors that only the relevant pods will trigger a scale-up from this VNG.

+Multiple architectures in the same VNG can be applied only in AWS Kubernetes and ECS.

 </details><br>

 <details>